 DR IMMO RANTALA / SCIENCE PHOTO LIBRARY DR IMMO RANTALA / SCIENCE PHOTO LIBRARY

-Streptococcus bacterium.
-Transmission electron micrograph of a section through a Streptococcus bacterium attached to a human tonsil cell (at lower frame).
-This beta-haemolytic (group A) Streptococcus bacterium (top) is a rounded or spherical Gram-positive cocci.
-Surrounding the bacterial cell contents (green) is the cell wall (thin, red).
-Around the outside is the capsule (green-brown, irregular) forming a loose slime layer.
+Streptococcus bacteria.
+Transmission electron micrograph (TEM) of a section through a Streptococcus bacterium (upper centre) attached to a human tonsil cell (lower left).
+This beta- haemolytic (group A) Streptococcus bacterium is a spherical Gram-positive cocci.
+Surrounding the bacterial cell contents is the cell wall (thin, grey).
+Outside the cell wall is the capsule (dark, irregular) forming a loose slime layer.
 These bacteria are the most common cause of tonsillitis.
-They attach to the surface of the tonsil, multiply and release harmful substances.
-Magnification: x26, 600 at 5x7cm size.
+To cause the disease they must attach firmly to the tonsil cell surface.
+When attached they can multiply and release harmful substances.
+Magnification x49,000 at 5x7cm size.

 Model release not required.
 Property release not required.